-During the first year starting from the CTIS go-live date until 31 January 2023, sponsors were able to choose whether to apply for a new Clinical Trial Application (CTA) under the regime of the CTD, including using EudraCT, national portals or CESP (Common European Submission Portal) or to apply under the new CTR using CTIS.
+During the first year starting from the CTIS go-live date until 31 January 2023, sponsors will be able to choose whether to apply for a new Clinical Trial Application (CTA) under the regime of the CTD, including using EudraCT, national portals or CESP (Common European Submission Portal) or to apply under the new CTR using CTIS.

-During the second and third year until 30 January 2025, the EudraCT and CESP will not be available for new CTAs.
+During the second and third year until 31 January 2025, the EudraCT and CESP will not be available for new CTAs.
 From 31 January 2023, all new CTAs must be submitted under the CTR using CTIS.
 CTAs that were submitted under the CTD prior to 31 January 2023, will be able to continue to run and be completed under CTD for an additional two years maximum.

-By 30 January 2025, trials submitted under the CTD must either have ended in the EU/EEA or have been transitioned to the CTR via CTIS.

-If sponsors are conducting trials authorized under the CTD and have at least one active site in the EU/ EEA on 30 January 2023, and they anticipate that these trials will continue beyond 30 January 2025, they will need to transition them to the CTR before the transition period expires.
+By 31 January 2025, trials submitted under the CTD must either have ended in the EU/EEA or have been transitioned to the CTR via CTIS.
+If sponsors are running trials that they expect to continue beyond 31 January 2025, sponsors will need to transition them to the CTR before the transition period expires.